 Left atrial appendage closure works by blocking the opening of the left atrial appendage, which prevents blood from clotting in the appendage.
 The risks and benefits of left atrial appendage closure will be discussed in this blog post.

-The Importance Of The Left Atrial Appendage
+The Importance of The Left Atrial Appendage

 The left atrial appendage is a small, finger-like structure that protrudes from the left atrium of the heart.
 The heart doesn’t have to pump blood, it plays an important role in maintaining blood flow by helping to prevent blood clots from forming.